 Amir Hussain received his B.Eng (highest 1st Class Honours with distinction) and Ph.D degrees, from the University of Strathclyde, Glasgow, U.K., in 1992 and 1997, respectively.

-Following postdoctoral and academic positions at the Universities of West of Scotland (EPSRC postdoctoral fellow: 1996-98), Dundee (Research Lecturer: 1998-2000) and Stirling (Lecturer: 2000-4; Senior Lecturer: 2004-8; Reader: 2008-12; Professor: 2012-18) respectively, he joined Edinburgh Napier University (in Scotland, UK) in 2018 as a Professor in the School of Computing.
+Following postdoctoral and academic positions at the Universities of West of Scotland (EPSRC postdoctoral fellow: 1996-98), Dundee (Research Lecturer: 1998-2000) and Stirling (Lecturer: 2000-4; Senior Lecturer: 2004-8; Reader: 2008-12; Professor: 2012-18) respectively, he joined Edinburgh Napier University (ENU), in Scotland, UK, in 2018 as a Professor in the School of Computing.
 He is currently institutional Research Theme Lead for AI and Advanced Technologies and founding Head of the Data Science and Cyber Analytics (DSCA) Research Group (managing over 20 academics and research staff).
 He is also founding Head of the Cognitive Big Data Analytics (CogBiD) Research Lab, and co-Lead of the Centre for Cardio-Vascular Health (with the School of Health and Social Care).

 He currently holds a number of Visiting Professorships, including at the University of Electronic Science and Technology of China (UESTC), Xi’an Jiaotong-Liverpool University, Shanghai University and Anhui University.
-He has previously held Visiting Professorships at the Synthetic Intelligence Lab, Massachusetts Institute of Technology (MIT), USA and Oxford Computational Neuroscience, University of Oxford, UK.
+He has previously held Visiting Professorships at the Massachusetts Institute of Technology (MIT - Synthetic Intelligence Lab), USA and University of Oxford (Oxford Computational Neuroscience), UK.

 RESEARCH PROFILE AND TRACK RECORD:

 Prof Hussain's research and innovation interests are cross-disciplinary and industry-led, aimed at developing and commercializing cognitive data science and responsible AI technologies to engineer the smart and secure healthcare and industrial systems of tomorrow.

-He has (co)authored three international patents and nearly 500 publications, including around 200 international journal papers, 20 Books/monographs and 100+ Book chapters with (current Google h-index of 57, i10-index of 274, and ~20,000 citations ).
+He has (co)authored three international patents and around 500 publications, including over 200 international journal papers, 20 Books/monographs and 100+ Book chapters with (current Google h-index of 60, i10-index of 274, and ~20,000 citations ).
 His key patent on functionally expanded neural networks (FENN methodology) was acquired by a US company (Patent no. US6453206B1)